Published on: 8th September 2016

 Individuals experiencing both mental health and substance misuse problems have many complex needs that require high levels of care.
-The Welsh Government has advised that mental health and substance misuse services need to work together to ensure skills and expertise are put to best use and the best care is provided to patients.
+The Welsh Government has advised that mental health and substance misuse services need to work together to ensure skills and expertise are put to best use and the best care is provided.

-This project provided the first insight into how many adults have both mental health and substance misuse problems by using information from primary care, such as GP surgeries, for Abertawe Bro Morgannwg University Health Board (ABMU) in Swansea, Wales.
+The project provided the first insight into the number of adults with both mental health and substance misuse problems in the ABMU Health Board area.